olumuyiwa-agboola/raven/README.md

 ## Overview

-**Raven** is a robust and scalable backend service designed for generating, sending, and validating one-time passwords (OTPs) exposed via a REST API and a gRPC service.
+**Raven** is a robust and scalable backend service designed for generating, sending, and validating authorization codes, exposed via a REST API and a gRPC service.
 Implemented as a backend development practice project, it demonstrates adherence to the hexagonal architecture, clean and secure coding principles, implementation of relevant design patterns, and thorough API documentation for both REST and gRPC interfaces.